-APPRAISER: Now, an interesting part, though, is the first edition, which came out after this, could actually go for more because the collecting phases go up and down as to whether they want the review copy, the earliest...
+APPRAISER: Now, the first edition, which came out after this, could actually go for more because the collecting phases go up and down as to whether they want the review copy, the earliest...

-GUEST: And how many copies of this would have been...?
+GUEST: How many copies of this would have been...?

 GUEST: I see.

 This website is produced for PBS Online by WGBH Boston. ©1997-2015 WGBH Educational Foundation.

 ANTIQUES ROADSHOW is a trademark of the BBC and is produced for PBS by WGBH under license from BBC Worldwide.